-In preparation for collegiate competition, in 2001 the course was reworked to its current design under the leadership of the Louisville Sports Commission staff with support from officials from USA Track and Field and the NAIA.
+In preparation for collegiate competition, in 2001 the course was reworked to its current design under the leadership of Louisville Sports Commission staff with support from officials from USA Track and Field and the NAIA.
 Since 2003, 16 NCAA and NAIA national championships have been decided at Sawyer, along with numerous NCAA and NAIA regionals, and Division I and Division II conference championships.
-For the past 18 years, the Louisville Sports Commission has staged the Greater Louisville Cross Country Classic (now the Louisville Sports Commission Cross Country Classic) at Sawyer, annually one of the largest collegiate meets in the U.S.
+For the past 22 years, the Louisville Sports Commission has staged the Greater Louisville Cross Country Classic (now the Live in Lou Cross Country Classic) at Sawyer, annually one of the largest collegiate meets in the U.S.

 Below is a list of major cross country events held at Sawyer:

 1960 – 1980 Kentucky High School State Championships

 1981 USA Track & Field World Team Trials

 1991, 1992, 1993, 1996, 1998, 1999 USA Track & Field Masters Nationals

 2002, 2003, 2004, 2005, 2006 NAIA National Championships

 2002 – 2017 Greater Louisville Cross Country Classic

 2012, 2015, 2017 NCAA Division I National Championships

 2016, 2019, 2021 NCAA Division III National Championships